denten-books/plain-text/1-chapter.md

 definitive, single-purpose and limited-state mechanisms (a clock for example), contains the ability to take on differing internal symbolic configurations.
 It can imitate a clock, an abacus, a scale.
-In a later paper linking computing machinery and intelligence, Turing implies it could emulate human thought as well [@turing_computing_1950].
+In a later paper linking computing machinery and intelligence, Turing implies it could eventually emulate human thought as well [@turing_computing_1950].

 ## 1.3 Hardware vs. Software

+All Turing machines, however imperfect, occupy that ambiguous space between theory and practice.
+The personal computer, the hand-held "mobile" telephone, and the electronic book "reader" share in the legacy of Turing's computation.
+They are ideas and devices.[^ln1-caveat] And yet, the literature on Turing machines tends to encounter the

+Why does it matter for literary scholarhship.

-This ambiguity between hardware and software leads to some confusion in the critical literature, as evidenced by Lev Manovich's playful response to Kittler's "there is no software" argument.
+The ambiguity between hardware and software leads to some controversy in the critical literature, as evidenced by Lev Manovich's playful response to Kittler's "there is no software" argument.
 If I understand it correctly, Kittler's short but often cited essay picks up the thread of Kittler's earlier